minlingz/rust-data-engineering/README.md

 # Conclusion
-`hashmap-count` is a simple and useful tool for counting the occurrences of integers in a list and returning the top n integers.
+`hashmap-count` is a simple and useful tool for counting the occurrences of integers in a list.
 It is easy to install and use, and can be a valuable addition to any developer's toolkit.